Looking for a Russian voice over?

-All our voice actors have their own recording facilities.
-Therefore you can count on extremely fast delivery times.
+Many of our voices have their own professional recording studio.
+This means you can count on extremely fast delivery times and high quality audio.

-Another advantage is that we can offer you very profitable voice actor rates.
-All our voice actors are guaranteed native speaking which means you can also use our services for your international productions.
+Another advantage is that we can offer you very competitive rates.
+All our voices are guaranteed to speak the language of the country of origin, so you can also use our services for your international productions.

-Our Russian voice actors can be heard in many different types of productions.
-Including the filmtrailer, Video and corporate movies, E-learning, TV-commercial, radiocommercial and voice response messages.
-As well as animated features and audiobooks etc.
+Our Russian voice overs can be heard in many different types of productions, including film trailers, video and corporate films, e-learning, TV commercials, radio commercials and voice response messages.
+As well as in animation films and audio books etc.

 In Germany a Russian voice over is called a 'Russian Sprachaufnahme', in France a 'voix off Russe' and in Spain a Russian voice over is a 'Locutor Ruso'.